Yankees vs. Padres Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (50 total hits).
-He's also swiped five bases.
+- Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (51 total hits).
+He has swiped five bases.

-- Torres has hit safely in six straight games.
-During his last 10 games he is batting .310 with three home runs, two walks and six RBI.
+- Torres hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 games he is hitting .286 with three home runs, two walks and four RBI.

 Torres Recent Games